More on nlite

 Timeline

 The first deadline, the Argument Submission Deadline, helps ensure that all strong arguments are put forward for evaluation.
 The second deadline, the Argument Evaluation Deadline, occurs after some time has passed since the Argument Submission Deadline.
-The time gap between the two deadlines is aimed to allow for the evaluation of all submitted arguments – which is one of the key features of the platform.
+The time gap between the two deadlines is crucial as it allows for evaluating all submitted arguments—which is one of the key features of the platform.

-The same deadlines described for arguments also apply to the submission and evaluation of counters.
+The same deadlines described here also apply to the submission and evaluation of counters.

 Note.
 The individual who creates a topic will be able to change either deadline at any time based on the level of activity on the page.